 Socrates

 That phrase is so important because Socrates emphasizes that the desire to obtain wisdom comes from a very selfless place in the heart of a Solutionary; not from their mind, as many people believe.
-He grasps that wise solutions are initially formed from a place of humility not from a genius acts or thoughts.
+He was able to grasp that wise solutions are initially formed from a place of humility not from a selfish genius acts or thoughts.
 That is why you can be a brilliant person but if you have a selfish nature, you will never be wise.

 If this is my last post, I want all to know there was only one purpose for all that I have written; to have made a positive difference in the lives of others.